 For each PVSystem the YearInverterManufactured and YearModulesManufactured element values are retrieved, and the greater of the two is assumed to be the year that system was installed.
-When there are multiple PVSystem elements, a capacity or area-weighted average of the assumed year installed is calculated and used.
+When there are multiple PVSystem elements, a weighted average is calculated and used.